mosparo/python-api-client/README.md

 ```text
 pip install mosparo
 ```
-4. After the form was submitted, verify the data before processing it
+4. After the form is submitted, verify the data before processing it
 ```python
 from mosparo import Client